The Ones Who Walked Away From Omelas: What They Discovered Will Shock You

 A Mirror for Modern Ethics

 From sweatshop labor to climate change, most of us benefit from systems that hide a darker side.
-And the story forces a confrontation: can we truly enjoy a cheap T‑shirt without thinking about the factory floor?
+Practically speaking, the story forces a confrontation: can we truly enjoy a cheap T‑shirt without thinking about the factory floor?
 Can we keep scrolling through endless streaming content without wondering who’s underpaid to make it?

 A Shortcut for Philosophical Debate